-Vanessa L. Allen Sutherland, Executive Vice President, Legal and Government Affairs, General Counsel, and Corporate Secretary of Fortune 50 Phillips 66 (NYSE: PSX), is a seasoned executive and former U.S. Senate-confirmed political appointee with 25 years of private and public sector experience, focusing on helping publicly traded companies increase their value through culture transformation, strategic discipline, continuous improvement, risk management and talent management.
-She holds a law degree, a Master of Business Administration and Certified Information Privacy Professional certification.
+Vanessa L. Allen Sutherland, Executive Vice President, Legal and Government Affairs, General Counsel and Corporate Secretary of Fortune 50 Phillips 66 (NYSE: PSX), is a seasoned executive and former U.S. Senate-confirmed political appointee with 25 years of private and public sector experience, focusing on helping publicly traded companies increase their value through culture transformation, strategic discipline, continuous improvement, risk management and talent management.
+She holds a law degree, Master of Business Administration and Certified Information Privacy Professional certification.

 Sutherland has been a leader of, and advisor to, executives, boards, and political appointees in highly regulated industries such as telecommunications, Internet hosting, global consumer products manufacturing, transportation and chemical industries in the Fortune 15 – 300.
 She has developed strategic plans within the public and private sector to set the course of organizations for three to five-year periods, but mindful of long-term trends.
 Her expertise spans handling intellectual property and product development, privacy and data security, mergers and acquisitions, intercompany transactions, regulatory compliance, litigation, contract management and employment matters.